dodorare/crossbow/.github/pull_request_template.md

 - If this PR is a breaking change (relative to the last release of Crossbow), describe how a user might need to migrate their code to support these changes
 - Simply adding new functionality is not a breaking change.
-- Fixing behavior that was definitely a bug, rather than a questionable design choice is not a breaking change.
+- Fixing behavior that was definitely a bug rather than a questionable design choice is not a breaking change.